Hog-CERN/Hog/docs/01-Getting-Started/01-howto-existingProjects.md

 ```

 This will styart a Hog script that creates the Vivado (or Quartus) project in the directory `VivadoProjects/project1` (or `QuartusProjects/project1`).
-inside this directory you will find the Vivado xpr file (or the Quartus qpf file).
+inside this directory you will find the Vivado .xpr file (or the Quartus .qpf file).

+You can now open the project file with Vivado/Quartus GUI and synthesise/implement the project.

 If you don't know the project name, just run `./Hog/CreateProject.sh` and you will get a list of the existing projects present on the repository.